MrLight/pytebis/readme.md

 `result = teb.getDataAsJson(names, start, end, rate=1)`

 - names = Array of all mst-names to read.
-You can pass a array of IDs, names or TebisMst-Objects (even mixed).
+You can pass a array of IDs, names, TebisMst-Objects or Group-Objects (even mixed).
 - start = Unix-Timestamp where to start the read (must be in the same timezone as the server is)
 - end = Unix-Timestamp where to end the read (must be in the same timezone as the server is)
 - rate = What reduction should be used for the read